seanpmaxwell/Typescript-Best-Practices/README.md

 - **plain-objects:** objects which inherit directly from the root `Object` class and nothing else OR objects created with `Object.create(null)` (aka null-prototype objects).
   - Type is commonly `Record<PropertyKey, unknown>` although there is no way to enforce a plain-object type at compile-time.
   - 3 ways to implement: object-literals, constructor-functions `new Object()`, or `Object.create(null)`.
-  - Note that instances of the Object class (i.e. object-literals) will inherit methods like `.hasOwnProperty`. _null-prototype objects_ inherit from nothing so cannot use these functions.
+  - Note that instances of the Object class (e.g. object-literals) will inherit methods like `.hasOwnProperty`. _null-prototype objects_ inherit from nothing, so they cannot use these methods.
-- **dictionary:** plain-objects whose type is narrowed `Record<string, unknown>`.
+- **dictionary:** plain-objects whose type is narrowed to `Record<string, unknown>`.
-  - In code, the type-alias is often shortened to `Dict`, (i.e. `type Dict = Record<string, unknown>`).
+  - In code, the type-alias is often shortened to `Dict` (i.e. `type Dict = Record<string, unknown>`).
-  - Note: while a plain-object could technically include symbols, most object-iterator functions (i.e. `Object.keys()`) ignore symbols and numbers are converted to strings when used as keys, so you'll sometimes hear the term plain-object and dictionary used interchangeably.
+  - Note: while a plain-object could technically include symbols, most object-iterator functions (e.g. `Object.keys()`) ignore symbols and numbers are converted to strings when used as keys, so you'll sometimes hear the terms plain-object and dictionary used interchangeably.
 - **plain-data-object:** plain-objects which can only contain types that are easily serializable: i.e. `primitives`, `arrays`, `Dates`, and nested `plain-data-objects`.
   - Note: `Dates` when being serialized will be converted to ISOStrings.
   - You can see a full implementation for the `PlainDataObject` type [here](./code/types-reference.ts#L5).
 - **namespace-objects:** readonly object-literals used for code organization.
   - **value-object:** namespace-object for storing static values
     - **lookup-table:** value-object which stores static values and their label counterparts for displaying in a UI.
-    - **configured-value-object:** a value-object returned from a function call: (i.e. most enum replacement libraries could fall into this category)
+    - **configured-value-object:** a value-object returned from a function call: (e.g. most enum replacement libraries could fall into this category)
-  - **module-object** a namespace-object which is the `export default` from a file.
+  - **module-object:** a namespace-object which is the `export default` from a file.
     - **module** is a type of file in JavaScript (see [File Types and Categories](#file-types) below), so we say **module-object** because it is an object which represents a file.

 ---

 ### Functions
-- **top-level:** (aka module-level) Functions defined directly in a file and not nested in an other function, object, class, etc.
+- **top-level:** (aka module-level) Functions defined directly in a file and not nested in another function, object, class, etc.
 - **function-declarations:** any function declared with `function functionName(...) {...}`.
   - NOTE: for the remainder of this tutorial we'll use the acronym FD to refer to function-declarations.
 - **arrow-functions:** any function declared with `() => { ... }`
-- **embedded-functions:** functions declared in object-literals and the function-name is the object key.
+- **embedded-functions:** functions declared in object-literals where the function-name is the object key.
 ```
 const UserErrors = {
   getError(name: string): string {